Point of Sale

 If the average restaurant bill is $13.75 per person plus a 15% tip, that’s over $60 lost when a table of four sits empty.
 And if you hold several tables for parties that never show, you could be out hundreds of dollars every night.

 Even in the best of times, that’s a lot of money to leave – quite literally – on the table.
-But in the wake of COVID-19, all those no-shows could mean the difference between breaking even and closing your restaurant’s doors for good.
+All those no-shows could mean the difference between breaking even and closing your restaurant’s doors for good.

 A restaurant reservations system helps you manage all your bookings digitally so you can reduce those dreaded no shows and ensure you’re maximizing all your available tables.